| By Julie Lawrence OnMilwaukee.com Staff Writer E-mail author | Author bio More articles by Julie Lawrence |

 Now listed on the National Register of Historic Places as having the largest collection of turn-of-the-century warehouses in the country, the Historic Third Ward is once again alive and kicking.
 Many of the warehouses have been converted to office space, condos, art galleries and restaurants and the Third Ward is now at its most vibrant (at least since the bustling Italian neighborhood vanished).

 A walk around the neighborhood reveals a changing and evolving Third Ward.
 Over the last 10 years, the number of residents alone has grown from just 125 to well over 1,000.
 The new Milwaukee Public Market, the new anchor of the neighborhood, shines brightly, an expanded Riverwalk runs through it and with more than 90 merchants seated just three blocks south of downtown proper, the Third Ward is sitting pretty.
-Along with its great antique stores, the neighborhood is also home to cutting-edge and unique fashions, specialy retail and more.
-Make sure to plug that meter (but, remember you don't have to on weekends), and off you go into our revised Third Ward guide:
+Along with its great antique stores, the neighborhood is also home to cutting-edge and unique fashions, specialty retail and more.
+Make sure to plug that meter (but remember you don't have to on weekends), and off you go into our revised Third Ward guide:

 Apparel & Accessories: